 All the information on the Finals competition format

-The new Davis Cup Finals take place over the course of one week.
+The Davis Cup Finals take place over the course of eleven days.
 The Finals feature 18 teams – 12 qualifiers, the previous year’s four semi-finalists and two wild cards.

 18 teams compete in a group stage of six groups of three teams.
 The winner of each group and the two best runners-up will make it through to the quarter-finals.